bradgwest/stott/README.md

-STOTT
+# STOTT

-A portal to the state of your team and those that comprise it.
+A portal to the status of your team and the individuals comprise it.